-Bring a medium sized pot of water to the boil.
+Bring a medium sized saucepan of water to the boil.
 Cut off the ends of the snake beans and discard.
 Place the snake beans into the boiling water for 2 minutes.
 Remove and run under cold water to stop the cooking process.
 Then pat them dry and cut the snack beans to about 1 cm wide.

 Cut the stem off the chilli.
 Slice it down the middle lengthwise on one side of chilli and open it up.
 Remove the seeds.
 Cut the chilli into half or thirds, depending on the size and then cut into thin matchstick slices.
 If you love the spice, keep the seeds.